hotwax/oms-documentation/user-manuals/inventory/inventory-management/product-inventory-view.md

 2. Locate the `Inventory Logs` checkbox and check the box to activate the inventory logs feature.
 3. Once activated, detailed logs of each inventory transaction for the selected product across all facilities will be displayed.
 4. Review these logs to track inventory movements, monitor changes, and identify any discrepancies or trends.

-If you want to view inventory details for a specific facility, use the facility dropdown menu to select the desired facility.
+5. If you want to view inventory details for a specific facility, use the facility dropdown menu to select the desired facility.
+6. You can click on the `Inventory Item ID` available in the records to view the complete breakdown of when and where the inventory is received.

 ## Record Variance